google/flexbox-layout/README.md

 |View recycling| - |![Check](/assets/pngs/check_green_small.png)|
 |Scrolling| *1 |![Check](/assets/pngs/check_green_small.png)|

 *1 Partially possible by wrapping it with `ScrollView`.
-But it isn't likely to work with large set of views inside the layout.
+But it isn't likely to work with a large set of views inside the layout.
 Because it doesn't consider view recycling.

 # Supported attributes